Worcester CoDA

 CoDA Meetings Near Me

-Try looking up Worcester CoDA gatherings at places of worship like churches, synagogues, and temples, or at community centers like the Worcester Town Hall.
-Finding a meeting in the Worcester area is the first step toward recovery, but having personal support and understanding is also important.
+You can find meetings of the Worcester CoDA at places of worship like churches, synagogues, and temples, as well as at community facilities like the Worcester Town Hall.
+Finding a support group in the Worcester region should be the first step toward recovery; but, having personal support and an awareness of the problem are also crucial.

 Can being codependent in a relationship actually be a good thing?
 The Guardian